WCT'S NEWEST PROGRAM

 How it Works

 The program cohort will meet for a year in bimonthly sessions.
+These sessions will take place on Microsoft Teams from 3-5PM EST on Tuesdays.
 The first meeting of the month is a session focusing on topics related to leadership and advocacy.
 This is training opportunity amongst the cohort to develop skills and strategies to be the champions of policy and systemic change in the Canadian digital workforce.
 The second session is reverse-mentoring with the partnering companies.

 The leadership and advocacy training component is focused on three main themes; attraction, retention and advocacy.
 Throughout the year long program these themes will be addressed through the following sessional topics; Hiring, Compensation, Performance Management, Career Development, Support Programs, Training, Allyship, Truth & Reconciliation, Analytics & Reporting and Governance.